 What is the Bancor Network?

-The Bancor Network has created an elegant solution in its decentralized network which allows traders to swap ERC-20 ad EOS tokens seamlessly across nearly 10,000 token pairs, and all with a single click.
+The Bancor Network has created an elegant solution in its decentralized network which allows traders to swap a wide selection of tokens seamlessly across nearly 10,000 token pairs, and all with a single click.

 Image via Bancor Website